Creamy Poblano Shrimp Eggs Benedict Recipe

 Creamy Poblano Shrimp Eggs Benedict

 I'm never satisfied with traditional.
 I was inspired by a visit to Court of Two Sisters in New Orleans when I created this recipe.
 They had a seafood sauce on their Jazz Brunch and so I asked the chef if he could put that on my eggs benedict, instead of on the side.
 While that sauce was delicious, ultimately it was too heavy and overpowered the eggs.
-With this one though, it is sinfully rich but has a gentle spicy flavor that compliments the eggs, tomato, and shrimp.
+This one, though, is sinfully rich but has a gentle spicy flavor that compliments the eggs, tomato, and shrimp.

 While this recipe for Creamy Poblano Shrimp Eggs Benedict seems fairly complicated, it's really easy to make.
 However, it does require some pre-planning to get everything timed correctly.